-In the joint BWH-MGH pathology residency training experience, Anatomic Pathology (AP) and Clinical Pathology (CP) residency curricula are designed to provide concentrated core training followed by enhanced flexibility that enables each resident to customize training to suit individual interests and needs.
+In the Mass General Brigham pathology residency training experience, Anatomic Pathology (AP) and Clinical Pathology (CP) residency curricula are designed to provide concentrated core training followed by enhanced flexibility that enables each resident to customize training to suit individual interests and needs.

 I knew that the program was excellent in training for both anatomic and neuropathology but what I didn't realize until I got here is how it provided such a supportive environment.